eclipse-chariott/chariott/README.md

 > Note: If you use Devcontainers and you are running on Windows, make sure to check out the
 > repository on the WSL2 file system in your target distribution you're using.
-> At the current time Chariott only supports WSL2 and Linux as dev container hosts.

 ### Build all binaries and run tests